 - Discomfort or pressure in the lower abdomen.
 The abdomen can feel bloated.

 - Pain in the pelvic area or back.

 - The urine often has a strong smell, looks cloudy, or contains blood.
-This is a sign of pyuria, or a high white blood cell count in the urine, and is a very reliable indicator of urinary tract infections.
+This is a sign ofpyuria, a high white blood cell count in the urine, and is a very reliable indicator of UTIs.